Skip to content

 Catalyze Your Career in Chemistry

-Xiaosong Li, professor of chemistry and associate dean for research at the UW College of Arts and Sciences, explains how the Master of Science in Applied Chemical Science & Technology program teaches students to use advanced technology and tools for scientific discovery.
+Xiaosong Li, professor of chemistry and associate dean for research at the UW College of Arts & Sciences, explains how the Master of Science in Applied Chemical Science & Technology program teaches students to use advanced technology and tools for scientific discovery.

 Duration: 1:08